YemenOpenSource/backup-tables/README.md

 BackupTables::generateBackup('users', 'Y_d_m_H_i'); // users_backup_2024_22_08_17_40
 ```

+> [!WARNING]
-> *Note: be aware if you customize the datetime to wide datetime the package will check the backup datetime file and
+> Be aware if you customize the datetime to wide datetime the package will check the backup datetime file and
 > will be skipped
-> the exact same datetime, so most of the time the default will be fine
+> the same datetime, so most of the time the default will be fine
 > For example: if you use this `Y_d_m_H` you can not generate the same backup in the same hour

 ```php